dgulli/ClaudeOnVertex/README.md

     cd <repository-directory>
     ```

-2.  **Configure Environment Variables:**
+2.  **Configure Your Project ID:**
-    Create a `.env` file by copying the example.
-This file will store your project-specific configuration.
-    ```bash
-    cp .env.example .env
-    ```
-    Open the `.env` file and replace the placeholder values with your actual GCP Project ID and desired region.
+    Open the `.env` file and replace `"your-gcp-project-id"` with your actual Google Cloud Project ID.
+This is the only variable you need to change for a standard setup.

     ```dotenv
     # .env
-    # Replace the placeholder values with your actual Google Cloud Project ID and Region.
+    # ...
     export ANTHROPIC_VERTEX_PROJECT_ID="your-gcp-project-id"
-    export ANTHROPIC_VERTEX_REGION="your-gcp-region"
+    # ...
     ```
+    The region is defaulted to `us-central1`.
+If you need to use a different region, you can change the `ANTHROPIC_VERTEX_REGION` variable to any of the other supported regions listed in the file.

 3.  **Make the script executable:**
     ```bash